vlansco/nextjs-ts/readme.md

 # NextJS Boilerplate

-An opinionated boilerplate to kickstart projects using NextJS
+A bit altered version of the [opinionated boilerplate](https://github.com/sanjaytwisk/nextjs-ts) to kickstart projects using NextJS

-**Features**
+### Features
 - Next 10
 - React 17
 - Custom Document and App